yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Nesterov & de Palma model: queuing

-As an effort to address the limitations in Beckmann model, Nesterov & de Palma introduced an alternative model.
-Instead of a market, the traffic dynamics on each link is modeled as a queue.
-In each queue, the departure rate (or service rate) is upper bounded, and the waiting time is lower bounded.
-As a result, the flow on each link has an explicit upper bound, and the travel cost on link $k$ has an explicit lower bound.
+Nesterov & de Palma model modeled the traffic dynamics on each link as a queue.
+In particular,
+* the flow on each link is analogous to the departure rate of a queue, and has an explicit upper bound,
+* the travel cost on each link is analogous to the waiting time in a queue, and has an explicit lower bound.

 We let $f\in\mathbb{R}^m$ and $c\in\mathbb{R}^m$ denote the elementwise nonnegative vectors for link flow upper bounds and travel cost lower bounds, where the entry $f_k$ and $c_k$ are associated with link $k$.

 Under these assumptions, you can solve for the equilibrium-flow vector using the following linear program: